nevmn/VMProtectSDK-Golang/README.md

 6.Linux has not been tested.
 Maybe, but some of the code needs to be modified.

-7."VMProtect.SetSerialNumber" This function has a probability that the program will crash before it is not be protected (only on Windows).

-8.You must use VMProtect.GoString to convert char to string,not C.GoString.
+7.You must use VMProtect.GoString to convert func DecryptString's char to string,not C.GoString.

-9.32-bit systems are not supported..
+8.32-bit systems are not supported..

-10.If you import other projects from github, please set GO111MODULE=on and modify go.mod, replace VMProtect => /Users/YourName/go/src/VMProtect.
+9.If you import other projects from github, please set GO111MODULE=on and modify go.mod, replace VMProtect => /Users/YourName/go/src/VMProtect.
 ````